List of The Archers characters: The Tucker family

-Roy Tucker (born 2 February 1978) (Ian Pepperell) was formerly part of a teenage gang which perpetrated a series of racist attacks on Usha Gupta; he gave them her address.
+Roy Tucker, played by Ian Pepperell, was formerly part of a teenage gang which perpetrated a series of racist attacks on Usha Gupta; he gave them her address.
 Realising the error of his ways, he went on to gain a degree in business studies at Felpersham University.
 He worked at Grey Gables, and was promoted to deputy manager.
 After Nigel Pargetter's death, he began working at Lower Loxley, initially just to assist Elizabeth.
 However, he was eventually offered a permanent job there.
 He had an on/off relationship with Kate Aldridge, which resulted in their daughter Phoebe being born in 1998, but then married Hayley.
 Roy, Hayley and Phoebe lived with Mike Tucker at Willow Farm.
 Attempts to find an affordable home for his family met with failure until Mike split Willow Farm in two.
 Roy had an affair with Elizabeth in 2014 which, though brief, led to the end of his marriage.
+Pepperell died on 22 December 2023.
+Paying tribute to him, editor Jeremy Howe stated: "Ian had a lot more gas in the tank and was desperate to return to Ambridge once his health permitted...
+We will miss him dearly and our hearts go out to his family and friends and everyone who knew him.
+Ambridge loved Roy – The Archers and our millions of listeners loved Ian's Roy Tucker."
+Howe said Pepperell played Roy as "genial and anxious, funny and sad, easy-going and permanently stressed – a man who could hold down with ease a top job, yet who always carried with him Hamlet's sense of failure."